FAQ

 Florida-Specific

-Florida Statute §626.9744 requires that when an insurer repairs or replaces damaged property, the result must match in quality, color, and appearance to adjacent undamaged areas.
-This often means replacing an entire roof or section rather than just patching the damaged area.
+Florida Statute \u00A7626.9744 requires that when an insurer repairs or replaces damaged property, the result must match in quality, color, and appearance to adjacent undamaged areas.
+In practice this often means replacing an entire roof slope, an entire siding elevation, or a contiguous flooring run rather than patching the damaged section.
+The statute is one of the strongest matching protections in the country and is frequently underused on Florida claims.

-Florida hurricane deductibles are typically 2-5% of dwelling coverage and apply once per hurricane season (not per storm event).
-On a $400,000 home with a 2% deductible, you'd pay $8,000 before coverage kicks in.
+Florida hurricane deductibles are typically 2-5% of dwelling coverage and apply only once per hurricane season (not per storm event).
+On a $400,000 dwelling with a 2% deductible, the first $8,000 of hurricane loss for the season is your responsibility; subsequent hurricane losses in that same season do not re-trigger the deductible.
+Verify the season-aggregate language on your declarations page - it is one of the most valuable protections in the Florida homeowner form.

 Working with DCS PIA